jupyterhub/jupyterhub/docs/source/reference/technical-overview.md

 How does the single-user server identify the user with the Hub via OAuth?

 - On request, the single-user server checks a cookie
-- If no cookie is set, it redirects to the Hub for verification via OAuth
+- If no cookie is set, the single-user server redirects to the Hub for verification via OAuth
 - After verification at the Hub, the browser is redirected back to the single-user server
 - The token is verified and stored in a cookie